francescostella/francescostella/README.md

 ### Hi there! 👋 I'm Francesco!
 I'm a Software Engineer.
-Born in USA and raised in Italy, as I grew my career I moved in New York City and later in California, working between San Francisco and Los Angeles.
+Working between New York City, San Francisco, and Los Angeles.

 <!--
 - 🤔 I’m looking for help with ...